Agent Builder is in beta. Some features are still in development and are subject to change.

 When you’re ready to deploy the agent, click Configure deployment in the top right corner of the Agent Builder interface.
 You can also access the deployment configuration by going to the AI Studio homepage and selecting the agent you created.

-If the agent is not already deployed, you’ll see a toggle bar that says Draft.
+If the agent isn’t deployed, you see a toggle bar that says Draft.

 To deploy the agent, toggle the bar.
-Writer will deploy the agent to the Writer cloud, which takes a moment to complete.
+Writer deploys the agent to the Writer cloud, which takes a moment to complete.

-When the agent is deployed, the toggle bar will show Deployed.
-It will also show a list of the teams in your organization, which you can use to grant access to the agent.
+When the agent is deployed, the toggle bar shows Deployed.
+It also shows a list of the teams in your organization, which you can use to grant access to the agent.
 You must select at least one team before you can view the URL for the deployed agent.

 You can also choose to deploy the agent to the Writer Agent Library for the teams you’ve granted access to.
-These teams will be able to see the agent you’ve created in the main Ask Writer app.
+These teams can see the agent you’ve created in the main Ask Writer app.

 To help teams find the agent, select Edit the agent guide, where you can add a description and other information to help teams use the agent.